tc39/proposal-type-annotations/README.md

 ### Kinds of Types

-The above examples use type names like `string`, `number`, and `boolean`, but TypeScript and others support types with more involved syntax than just a single identifier.
+The above examples use type names like `string`, `number`, and `boolean`, Most type-checkers support types with more involved syntax than just a single identifier.
 Some examples are given in the following table.

 Name                                 | Example